qmadari/PyAmsSerial/README.md

 The code is dependent on pyserial, subprocess, json and zlib.
 Of these only pyserial is not included by default.
 When installing pyserial be sure to use `pip install pyserial` and not `pip install serial`, as this is a package with a conflicting import name.

+## VU-DAMS
+This code is intended only to send start, stop and marker commands to the AMS device.
+Concerning the actual device settings, please make sure you use a computer running the [VU-DAMS](https://vu-ams.nl/downloads/) to configure it as desired.
+The settings will be retained on the device when disconnected from this computer.

 ## Usage
-Copy the PyAmsSerial.py file into your python project folder.
-Then implement it into your own code as desired using
+Copy the PyAmsSerial.py file into your python project folder, then implement it into your own code as described below.

 ```python
 import PyAmsSerial
 ```